Configuration

 SUPABASE_SERVICE_ROLE_KEY— Optional override, secret.
 No default.
 If set, takes precedence over the registry. -

-/config/projects.json for URL + anon key, /config/secrets.json for service role key).
-Don’t edit these by hand — use the onboarding screen on first boot, or Settings → Projects afterward.
+/config/workspaces.json for URL + anon key, /config/secrets.json for service role key).
+Don’t edit these by hand — use the onboarding screen on first boot, or Settings → Database afterward.

 secrets.json is mode 0644 inside the Docker-managed config volume so the UI, gateway, runner, and dispatcher containers can all read it despite running as different users.
 The host-level Docker volume directory is the real filesystem boundary.
 Treat the host and every container in the Compose stack as trusted.